hoylabs/OpenDTU-OnBattery/docs/MQTT_Topics.md

 | powerlimiter/cmd/mode                   | W     | Power Limiter operation mode                         | see below                  |
 | powerlimiter/status/mode                | R     | Get Power Limiter operation mode                     | see below                  |

+Setting any of these modes through MQTT has *no* effect if the Power Limiter is disabled by configuration in the web application.
+The Power Limiter will stay off in that case.

 Three modes are implemented:
 * **0** - Normal operation: The Power Limiter works as configured through the web application.